• Skip to primary navigation

 vegan peanut butter cup cupcakes

-If you choose to do that, it does add some time to it.
-You can find that recipe here.
+If you choose to make your own Vegan Peanut Butter cup, it does add some time to it.

-This is what I use here.( affiliate link) I know that seems odd, but these work best for injecting cupcakes and knowing how much you put in.
+This is what I use a feeding tube injector( affiliate link).
+That seems odd, but these work best for injecting cupcakes and knowing how much you put in.

 Before injecting the cupcakes, you want to make sure they cool down.
 Otherwise, you'll have a melty puddle in them.